sgmurphy/wordpress-plugins/the-events-calendar-shortcode/readme.txt

 With [The Events Calendar Shortcode & Block Pro](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-options&utm_content=description) you also get the following options:

 * design - Shows improved design by default.
 Set to 'standard' for the regular one, 'compact' for a more compact listing, 'calendar' for a monthly calendar view, 'columns' to show a horizontal/columns/photo view, or 'grouped' to group events by day
+* filter bar - Allow the user to filter the events shown (ie. by category, state/province, country, venue, etc)
+* pagination - Allow the user to view additional pages of events
 * days - Specify how many days in the future, for example `[ecs-list-events days="1"]` for one day or `[ecs-list-events days="7"]` for one week
 * tag - Filter by one or more tags.
 Use commas when you want to filter by multiple tags.
 * id - Show a single event, useful for displaying details of the event on a blog post or page